Lung Cancer Screening May Extend Life Expectancy

 In general, you are eligible for LDCT if:

-- You smoke cigarettes now or are you a former cigarette smoker who quit less than 15 years ago
+- You smoke cigarettes now or you are a former cigarette smoker who quit less than 15 years ago

 - You smoked, on average, one pack per day for 30 years or two packs a day for 15 years